-Trimmier Creek, an unclassified tributary to Stillhouse Hollow Lake.
-The creek flows through an area experiencing rapid development and appears to be carrying a large sediment load caused by urban runoff into Stillhouse Hollow Lake.
+Stillhouse Hollow Lake (Segment 1216) - Water quality in Later Colling flows through an area experiencing rapid development and appears to be carrying a large sediment load caused by urban runoff into Stillhouse Hollow Lake.
 Because there are no State standards for sediment or suspended solids, assessing this issue is difficult but visual observations of the confluence of Trimmier Creek and the lake indicate that the lake is being impacted by the sediment load in the creek.